TheGatesOfParadise/GamifiedToDo/README.md

 ================

-1.  add/delete a daily and todo
+1.  add/delete a daily
 2. reset status and coins every 24 hours, does daily needs to have date property? throw out expired todo list
 3. save button disable when data is not complete
+4. recalculate coins -- minus, look for due_date < toady's date'